YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

   We have run "gradle staticAnalysis" command, there were no security warnings
     associated to the piece of code where the PointCalculator is dynamically loaded reported by SpotBugs.
-We believe that the vulnerability from OWASP 2017 list that applies to the source code where the PointCalculator is dynamically loaded  is : "A1 Injection" because JPacman uses AmazinPointCalculator which is a dynamically loaded plugin and we usually "don't have" access to the source code of such plugins.
+We believe that the vulnerability from OWASP 2017 list that applies to the source code where the PointCalculator is dynamically loaded  is : "A1 Injection" because JPacman uses AmazingPointCalculator which is a dynamically loaded plugin and we usually "don't have" access to the source code of such plugins.
     The reason for why SpotBugs didn't report warnings is because SpotBugs is a **static** analysis which means statically analyzing the code will not help since the code base for  the AmazingPointCalculator plugin is not available for static analysis tools (e.g. SpotBugs).
-    Furthermore the anomalies caused by the AmazingCalculator occur at runtime which means that SpotBugs won't be able to give warnings for these anomalies becauase static analysis tools test software without execution of software.
+    Furthermore the anomalies caused by the AmazingCalculator occur at runtime which means that SpotBugs won't be able to give warnings for these anomalies because static analysis tools test software without execution of software.

  #### Exercise 17
+ 1. To not use plugins / dynamic class loading for classes, if you do not have access to source code for seeing if there are security vulnerabilities.
+ 2. Use a custom defined  ClassLoader method to load the untrusted code.
+The class loader method would get called for all classes which the untrusted code uses, so you can do things like disable access to individual JDK classes by using a strict white-list of allowed JDK classes. (less privilege/ access for dynamically loaded class)
+ 3. Security vulnerabilities can arise when privileged code coexists with unprivileged code (or less privileged code) that was loaded by the same class loader. by separating code into multiple name-spaces and separating code in different name-spaces the security vulnerabilities can be prevented.

+ #### Part 1.7
+ All checkstyle and Spotbug violations were fixed with suppressions if  needed .
+ We added tests classes for the collisionMap and it's extensions, start method in Game class and good and bad weather cases for the parseMap methods.
+ We tried to work on a separate branch for each exercise and then merge the branch with the Asignment-2 branch.
+The pipeline failed for some commits and merge requests because of the checkstyle violations because we forgot to run gradle check beforehand.
+We commited 3 times on average per exercise and the work was evenly distributed as much as possible.